Saeidhoseinipour/ELBMcoclust/README.md

 # ELBMcoclust and SELBMcoclust
 Sparse and Non-Sparse Exponential Family Latent Block Model for Co-clustering

 The goal of the statistical approach is to analyze the behavior of the data by considering the probability distribution.
-The complete log-likelihood function for three version LBM, Exponential LBM and Sparse Exponential LBM  will be as follows
+The complete log-likelihood function for three version of LBM, Exponential LBM and Sparse Exponential LBM,  will be as follows

 -  **LBM**
 ```math